-The OPB VW Mitigation Webpage provided a centralized site for receiving comments and suggestions from Georgia citizens on the development of Georgia's Beneficiary Mitigation Plan.
+The OPB VW Mitigation Webpage provided a centralized site for receiving comments and suggestions from Georgia citizens prior to the development of Georgia's Draft Beneficiary Mitigation Plan.
 Interested parties were provided the opportunity to submit proposed mitigation plans or projects via the OPB VW Mitigation Webpage, and offer input on plan development through an online survey.
-Table 5, below, summarizes the survey results16 on the types of Eligible Mitigation Actions that should be included in the Georgia Beneficiary Mitigation Plan.
-Eligible buses were selected most often by commenters.
+Table 5, below, summarizes the survey results17 on the types of Eligible Mitigation Actions that commenters felt should be included in the Georgia Beneficiary Mitigation Plan.
+Note that eligible buses was the eligible mitigation option selected most often by commenters and is the primary mitigation option chosen for the Georgia VW mitigation plan.